 RV camping areas at Port San Luis are a fantastic adventure and well worth the effort to secure a spot.
 Nobi Point turnout and Woodyard are the closest to the water.

 Point San Luis Lighthouse

 Avila Beach is a short drive from the Port San Luis RV Camping area.
-During the summer, a free trolley bus runs from the Pismo Beach Outlets to Port San Luis via Avila Beach.
+A free trolley bus runs from the Pismo Beach Outlets to Port San Luis via Avila Beach during the summer.

-Avila Beach offers numerous dining options along with art galleries, wine tasting rooms.
+Avila Beach features numerous dining options along with art galleries, wine tasting rooms.

-The apple season runs between September and December when the fruit is sweet, crisp, perfect, fruit packages.
-Delicious and nutritious by themselves, the apples can also be made into cider, pies, and preserves.
+The apple season runs between September and December when the fruit is sweet, crisp, perfect fruit packages.
+Delicious and nutritious by themselves, apples can also be made into cider, pies, and preserves.